OpenChain-Project/Reference-Material/FAQ/3.0/en/faq.md

 ### Where Can I Find A Formal Description Of The OpenChain Project?

 The formal description and structure of the OpenChain Project is contained in the Project Charter.
-You can find this on GitHub.
+You can find this on GitHub:

 https://github.com/OpenChain-Project/Project-Charter-And-Agreements/tree/master/Project-Charter